condense9/hark-lang/examples/fractals/README.md

 # Batch Fractal Generation 💮

-This example generates Fractals in parallel on AWS Lambda, using Python's PIL (Pillow) library and some recursive plotting.
+[`service.tl`](service.tl) generates Fractals in parallel on AWS Lambda, using Python's PIL (Pillow) library and some recursive plotting.

 1. randomly generate a list of N Fractals to draw.
 2. draw each one in parallel (fan-out N Lambda invocations) and save in S3.